jamestalton/typescript-service/README.md

 This template includes:

--   Real-time Typescript compilation using TS-Node
+-   Real-time Typescript transpilation using TS-Node
 -   Debugging setup for VSCode
 -   Unit Tests using Jest
 -   Linting using ESLint